-Yam porridge is the combination of fresh Puna yam and tomatoes sauce.
+Yam porridge is the combination of fresh Puna yam and tomato sauce.
 It’s mostly enjoyed by most countries in West Africa especially Nigeria.

-Most people prefer to have their yam porridge/ Pottage garnish with some fresh leafy green like spinach, scent leaves and Kale for more nutritional value and taste while some people prefer to have it plain.
-I love the former so much because of it’s richness but which ever way you choose; with or without are both yummy.
+Most people prefer to have their yam porridge/ Pottage garnish with some fresh leafy greens like spinach, scent leaves, and Kale for more nutritional value and taste while some people prefer to have it plain.
+I love the former so much because of its richness but whichever way you choose; with or without are both yummy.

 I also want to note that I enjoy this Yam porridge/ pottage recipe mostly in summer when new yams are out.
-For so many years that I’ve been making this recipe, I discovered that new yam are just the best for yam porridge; absolutely the best.
-It instantly melts deliciously in the mouth compare to when yams are dry.
+For so many years that I’ve been making this recipe, I discovered that new yams are just the best for yam porridge; absolutely the best.
+It instantly melts deliciously in the mouth compared to when yams are dry.

 I’m not saying dry yams too can’t make the magic but I’m just stating my preference.